Cornerstone - Wednesday Evenings 5:30 -7:15 pm

 – It will be our time slot for congregational meetings.

-If you’ve been in a church in the past that did Sunday evening “services” (probably a LONG time ago), this will probably not be what you remember.
+If you’ve been in a church in the past that did Sunday evening “services” or mid-week “events” (probably a LONG time ago), this will probably not be what you remember.
 This will be more rowdy, probably louder, I hope more familial, and I trust, something that feeds you for true vitality in your soul.
 Thus I hope you see that your presence will be crucial.
 Teens can get to know you better, as you eat together.
 Potential leaders can grow further, as they interact with you in their teaching.
 Our congregational meetings will that much richer, with your input and questions.
 So we invite you to come, enjoy the family of God, and feed on Christ!

 For You, His People,